LinkedMink/descrow-market/docs/DEscrowMarketWhitePaper.md

 ##### Criticism

 BitTorrent has distributed hash tables (DHT) that allows self-propagating node discovery once a client has connected to a single node, but finding that first node still requires off-protocol searches.
 There's no persistent auditable place to view torrents across web search applications (do files have viruses, content quality, etc.).
 Although torrent search sites have stayed online, that has more to do with the centrally managed teams philosophy than structure enforcement.
 If The Pirate Bay's creators decided not to mirror the app data, users would be subject to the same central reliance as any other organization.

+##### Borrowed Ideas

+The hybrid model allows each piece to perform the task they excel out.
+A DApp can mix traditional web applications off-chain architectures with smart contracts on-chain that enforce compliance for DAO members.
+We can build an app that wraps both pieces in a single interface for our specific use case, i.e. an escrow market.
+The blockchain can serve a similar purpose as a DHT, but additionally, the blockchain also can serve as a universal directory service for DApps and DAO node members that can be updated autonomously.

 ## Solution